NFL fans face tight security after Paris attacks

 Among special precautions was a complete ban on entering stadiums with backpacks, satchels or purses.
 Fans could only carry in small, clear plastic bags.

-A moment of silence was observed at Sunday’s games with the French flag shown on video boards, and in some stadiums the French flag was involved in national color guard details during the anthem.
+A moment of silence was observed at Sunday’s games with the French flag shown on video boards, and in some stadiums, including MetLife, the French flag was also exhibited by national color guard details during the anthem.

 Paris was left reeling and the world was in shock after three jihadist cells on Friday staged coordinated attacks at bars, a concert hall and the soccer stadium, killing 129 people and injuring 352, including 99 who were in a serious condition.

-Despite the devastating attacks, the usual pre-game party atmosphere prevailed with barbeque sizzling and libations flowing.
+Despite the devastating attacks, the usual pre-game party atmosphere prevailed before the Giants’ game with barbeque sizzling and libations flowing.

 ”We’re a powerful nucleus, all of us together.
 There is nothing we should be afraid of,“ Corcoran said. ”All of these countries will respond together and they will get theirs, without question.”